 Before the age of mass communication and copyright law, none of this was much of an issue.
 Folk songs were by definition fair game, and blues artists routinely recycled traditional and contemporary material: that was part of their art.

 The likes of Bach, Vivaldi and Handel happily nicked bits and pieces from each other, probably seeing it as a dip of the ol' lid to a fellow composer.
-(To get an idea of the extent of this in classical music, see the long annotated bibliography of Musical Borrowing at the University of Indiana.)
+(To get an idea of the extent of this in classical music, see the Musical Borrowing bibliography from the University of Indiana, archived here.)

 A songwriter's defence could be that there must be a finite number of possible tunes, so it would be surprising if there were no overlap among the millions of songs that have been written.
 On the other hand, one brave soul at Everything2.com has attempted to calculate that number, and it turns out to be a very big number indeed.